FileCloud Outlook add-in brings the powerful features of filesharing to the Windows desktop and Outlook. The Outlook add-in enables the user to:-

 Admin Privileges are required to complete the installation

-The settings button opens a dialog box that enables you to configure settings and helps you to troubleshoot.
+The settings link opens a dialog box that enables you to configure settings and helps you to troubleshoot.

 Sign in to FileCloud by entering the FileCloud Server URL, username and password.

-NOTE: To enable/disable auto upload of attachments, the outlook must be restarted after setting is changed.
+NOTE: To enable/disable auto-upload of attachments, Outlook must be restarted after the setting is changed.

 Set the following settings:-